The-Special/The-Special/README.md

 My name is Mert but i like using my username [Special] more.
 I'm a Developer and Graphic&Motion Designer.
-I've been using the computer for twelve years.
-When I was little I was very fond of computers and technology.
 I am currently trying to improve myself with small projects.